What are the Best Finance Jobs at a Corporation?

 Chief Financial Officer

-The most coveted professional certification for a CFO is that of Certified Professional Accountant (CPA).
+A coveted professional certification for a CFO is that of Certified Professional Accountant (CPA).
 It’s common for chief financial officers with several years of experience to add other professional certifications as well.
 A Chartered Financial Analyst® (CFA) designation can be especially helpful for chief financial officers employed by large companies with significant investments outside of their core business.

 An increasingly important professional certification nowadays for anyone engaged in financial analysis work is that of Financial Risk Manager (FRM).
-The FRM program, administered by the Global Association of Risk Professionals (GARP), is particularly stringent – less than 50% of candidates pass the exam on their first try.
+The FRM program, administered by the Global Association of Risk Professionals (GARP), is particularly stringent.
+Less than 50% of candidates pass the exam on their first try.

 A CFO’s job starts with being the person ultimately responsible for all of a company’s financial operations.
 He or she is the person responsible for making sure that all publicly-filed financial information and reports to shareholders, such as the income statement and balance sheet, are accurate.